2023 Carnival in Mazatlán, Mexico | MazatlanVisit.com

 Bad Mood Riddance

-Bad Mood riddance at Mazatlán Carnival
+Bad Mood Riddance at Mazatlán Carnival

 This event will take place in Olas Altas near the Deer (El Venadito) monument